- Animal Shelter

 - Unsexed Cat (spayed or neutered) - $5

-Running-at-Large - The boundary line of each lot of tract of land is the lawful fence for any horse, mule, cattle, hog, sheep or goat.
-It is unlawful for the owner or manager of any such animal to permit it to run-at-large beyond the boundaries where the animal is confined.
+The boundary line of each lot of tract of land is the lawful fence for any horse, mule, cattle, hog, sheep, or goat.
+It is unlawful for the owner or manager of any such animal to permit it to run at large beyond the boundaries where the animal is confined.
 Any person violating this law is subject to a fine of up to $250.
-All dogs must not be allowed to run-at-large even if they have their rabies vaccination and city tags.
+All dogs must not be allowed to run at large even if they have their rabies vaccination and city tags.
 Cats do not have to be kept under restraint; however, pet owners are responsible for their pet's actions.

-Stray Dogs - A stray dog is one that is not known to you that you know does not belong in your neighborhood.
+A stray dog is one that is not known to you and that you know does not belong in your neighborhood.
 Call the Salem Police Department to report the dog; don't wait until it chases you or your children or bites one of them.

-Bites from Animals - Every year people in the City of Salem are bitten by animals and most are children.
+Every year people in the City of Salem are bitten by animals and most are children.
 In most cases, medical treatment is required.
 In all cases, the possibility of rabies transmission is seriously considered.
-All animal bites of human beings must be reported to the Salem Police Department Animal Control (375-3078) immediately.
+All animal bites of human beings must be reported to the Salem Police Department Animal Control at 540-375-3078 immediately.

-Dead Animals - The owner of any animal or grown fowl that has died from disease should properly cremate or bury the animal forthwith.
+The owner of any animal or grown fowl that has died from disease should properly cremate or bury the animal forthwith.
 If an animal is unclaimed by the owner (as in the case of pets hit by cars), these dead animals are the responsibility of the Salem Streets and General Maintenance Department.
-Call 375-3039 to report such an animal, giving a location for pickup and proper disposal.
+Call 540-375-3039 to report such an animal, giving a location for pickup and proper disposal.